heroku-examples/heroku-integration-pattern-eventing-java/README.md

 # Local Development and Testing

 This section focuses on how to develop and test locally before deploying to Heroku and testing from within a Salesforce org.
-Using the `heroku local` command we can easily launch locally both these processes from one command.
-Run the following commands to run the sample locally against a remotely provisioned [Heroku Key Value Store](https://devcenter.heroku.com/articles/heroku-redis) and data within your Salesforce org.
+Using the `heroku local` command we can easily launch the required processes from one command.
+The commands in this section allow you to run the sample locally against a remotely provisioned [Heroku Key Value Store](https://devcenter.heroku.com/articles/heroku-redis) and access data within your Salesforce org.

 > [!IMPORTANT]
 > If have deployed the application, as described below and want to return to local development, you may want to destroy it to avoid race conditions since both will share the same job queue, use `heroku destroy`.
 In real situation you would have a different queue store for developer vs production.